 The bridge is used to display a bright waterfall of fireworks, which fall down into the river below.
 The fireworks are displayed at the middle of the bridge, and boaters are not allowed within several hundred feet.

 What do you think about our trip today?
 Have you already visited Tennessee and have some great tips for us?
-I can’t wait to hear from you!
+We can’t wait to hear from you!